SU-CS308-22FA/tffconnect/README.md

 The users can directly reach to the web application from the URL provided above.
 The platform can be used without creating an account or with an account.
 Some features are limited without an account.
-The bugs can be reported to the team via the email address team11.cs308@sabanciuniv.edu
+The bugs can be reported to the team via the these email adresses: sinanyilmaz@sabanciuniv.edu alphelvaci@sabanciuniv.edu ilginelif@sabanciuniv.edu dorukmetiner@sabanciuniv.edu

 How to Build the APP
 -------